panCtrlV/bigDataStat-book/chapter1.md

-# Chapter 1 Big Data, Statistics and Computing
+# Chapter 1 Introduction: Big Data, Statistics and Computing

 - What is big data and the importance of big data.
 - What we believe about statistical analysis on big data.